-- 1. Brief overview of your organization's history and mission. - 2.
-Explanation of your organization's familiarity with the needs of young people from historically underrepresented populations in arts disciplines, and how your program to advance talented young artists meets those needs. - 3.
-Description of the activities, resources (financial and other), opportunities, and services provided to fellows, and approach to helping them establish and achieve career goals. - 4.
-Alternative plans should continuation of the Coronavirus pandemic and related physical distancing measures present challenges to accomplishing the above activities. - 5.
-Description of the role and qualifications of partnering organizations, if any. - 6.
-Methods used to identify fellowship recipients, including determination of need. - 7.
-Number of fellowships to be provided, including names or profile of intended recipients. - 8.
-Plan for tracking each artist's progress and their career development after the fellowship. - 9.
-Strategy for continuing the fellowship program after Trust support has concluded. - 10.
+1. Brief overview of your organization's history and mission.

+- 2. Explanation of your organization's familiarity with the needs of young people from historically underrepresented populations in arts disciplines, and how your program to advance talented young artists meets those needs. - 3.
+Number of fellowships to be provided, their duration, and a description and estimated timeline of activities, resources (financial and other), opportunities, and services provided to fellows to help them establish and achieve career goals. - 4.
+Methods used to identify fellowship recipients, including determination of need. - 5.
+Plan for tracking each artist's progress and their career development after the fellowship. - 6.
+Description of the role and qualifications of partnering organizations, if any. - 7.
+Strategy for continuing the fellowship program after Trust support has concluded. - 8.
 Previous Van Lier grant recipients should note how Trust support has affected the organization overall.
 For example, did the Van Lier program help attract new diverse artists or advance the organization's commitment to diversity among its staff and board?
-How did previous fellows benefit or their careers progress?
-Cite specific examples.
+How did previous fellows benefit?
+Please cite specific examples.

 The multi-year project budget should indicate the annual and total cost of all fellowships.
-Include an itemization of the costs per artist (e.g., stipend, space rental, supplies, administration, etc.) and the total request from The Trust, specifying the amount requested for each fellowship.
+Include an itemization of the costs per artist (e.g., stipend, space rental, supplies, administration, etc.) and the total request from The Trust.
 If applicable, note other confirmed, pending, and projected funding sources.